NYUCCL/psiTurk/doc/settings.rst

 :Type: ``bool``
 :Default: False

 Tasks are loaded from the database.
-If True, then ``threads`` must be no greater than 1, because the task runner is not threadsafe.
+If True, then :ref:`settings-threads` must be no greater than 1, because the task runner is not threadsafe.
 Will only run while the psiturk server is running.